Help Paying for Senior Home Care

 What Medicare Covers

-• Physical therapy, occupational therapy, and speech-language services
+• Physical therapy, occupational therapy, and speech-language services when medically necessary, as prescribed by a doctor.

 • Medical social services, including counseling and help finding community services